Taking a career break

 Work out your likely living costs for the duration of your break and see if your savings will cover them.
 If not, calculate the shortfall and plan how you will overcome it (e.g. freelance / temporary work, cost cutting).
 Finally, ask yourself whether you are really comfortable spending your savings in this way.
 Talk to a financial adviser if you’re not sure.

 One easy-to-miss financial impact of a career break is the effect it can have on your pensions.
 A pause in your earnings also means a gap in your pension contributions, such as to your workplace pension, and also a loss of National Insurance contributions which may reduce your state pension entitlement.
 Both can significantly reduce the level of your income in retirement.

 To offset this effect, talk to your adviser about making additional pension contributions either now or when you return to work.
 You may also be able to make voluntary National Insurance contributions to regain more of your state pension entitlement.

 If you need additional income during your career break (or if you just like to keep busy) you can of course do any other work you’re able to.
 This is true even if you’re on a sabbatical and still technically employed.
 All you need to remember is that any extra income you earn will be in addition to any sabbatical income, so make sure you pay the right amount of tax on it.

 If your reason for taking a break is to start your own business, then our guide to starting a business should help.

-If you can overcome all these hurdles, a career break can be incredibly rewarding and may even improve your long-term prospects, depending on how you use it.
+A career break can improve your long-term prospects if you use it wisely.
 Time off can present new opportunities, which may lead to future career prospects, enriching life-changing experiences and meaningful friendships too.
 Or it may simply be that with fewer work stresses you can spend more time with family, concentrate on your mental and physical wellbeing and pursue new interests.
 Planned properly, a career break can ‘re-boot’ your life and put it back on the right track.

 Let us match you to your